 The way you apply for teacher training is changing

-Apply for teacher training will be simplified, user-friendly and flexible.
+Apply for teacher training is simplified, user-friendly and flexible.
 It will allow candidates from a wider and more diverse pool of talent to showcase their skills, experience and potential to be excellent teachers.

-The new Apply for teacher training service will be rolled out slowly, starting with just a few training providers in November 2019.
-From this date, therefore, there will be two postgraduate teacher training application services running side by side (Apply for teacher training and UCAS Teacher Training).
+The new Apply for teacher training service went live with a limited number of training providers in November 2019.
+Apply is currently being rolled out to training providers throughout England; by October 2021, candidates will apply to all courses and all providers using the new service.
+Until then, two postgraduate teacher training application services will run side by side (Apply for teacher training and UCAS Teacher Training).

 Choosing which service to use for your application